qwertzlbry/bsscol/docs/index.md

 The bss\_cols function allows you to get and reference hex colors in a robust and flexible way for the basic\_colors.
-As you can see in the example below, I am calling the colours by their names.
+As you can see in the example below, I am calling the colors by their names.
 Hence, this function does not work with the hex codes of the big, above showed bss\_colors table.